v1k45/v1k45.github.io/content/modern-django-part-2.md

 }
 ```

-In above code we are handling different cases of action payload, namely `ADD_NOTE`, `UPDATE_NOTE` and `UPDATE_NOTE`.
-This individual cases do what their name suggest and return a modified copy of the state after the said action is done.
+In the above code we are handling different cases of action payload, namely `ADD_NOTE`, `UPDATE_NOTE` and `UPDATE_NOTE`.
+The individual cases do what their name suggest and return a modified copy of the state after the said action is done.
 Here we do not update the state directly, but we return a new state which will replace the current state of the notes reducer.

-These cases in the reducers will be only invoked when an action is dispatched of respective type.
+The cases in the reducers will only be invoked when an action is dispatched of corresponding type.
 In `actions/notes.js` declare the actions:

 ```js
 export const addNote = text => {